laurio/banks2ledger/README.md

 form the basis of the Bayesian inference for newly created transactions.

+The program can also be compiled to a jar file by executing `./uberdeps/package.sh` in the projects root folder.

 ### CSV column mapping

 The default value for `--ref-col` (-1) means that in case you don't have a